-To promote campus safety, comply with federal law, and to protect people and property from future crime, all crimes should be reported the EWU Police Department.
-Per EWU Policy 603-01 (Campus Safety, Security & Crime Prevention), all employees, except licensed professional mental health counselors, are mandated to report all crimes occurring on campus, and in University leased facilities, to the police or a university campus security authority (CSA).
-In additional to notifying
+To promote campus safety, comply with federal law, and protect people and property from future crime, crimes should be reported the EWU Police Department.
+Per EWU Policy 603-01 (Campus Safety, Security & Crime Prevention), all employees, except licensed professional mental health counselors, are mandated to report all crimes that they have knowledge of that occur on campus or University leased facilities, to the police or a university campus security authority (CSA).
+In